mozilla-releng/relengdocs/release-promotion/desktop/historic_relpro.rst

 -  the original release workflow diagram before Buildbot -> Taskcluster migration, as to November 2015, can be found
    `here <https://www.lucidchart.com/documents/view/b733c8be-e607-445f-824a-f3353c287294>`__
--  the up-to-date version of it, as to September 2016, is itteratively divided in two.
+-  the up-to-date version of it, as to September 2016, is iteratively divided in two.
 First graph depicts the logic pieces and all tasks in Taskcluster, but lacks the dependencies between the tasks within the graph, and can be found